kanglicheng/code-school/sql/readings/belongs-to-has-many.md

 The `belongs_to` and `has_many` methods exist in a module named `ActiveRecord::Associations::ClassMethods`. `ActiveRecord::Base`
-extends this module, so the association methods are available as class methods.
+extends this module, and `ApplicationRecord` inherits from `ActiveRecord::Base`, so those association methods are available as class methods on your model.
 These class methods define instance methods: in this case, `Course#professor` and `Professor#courses`.
 Class methods like this are called **macros**.
 These let us write more simply: